lookfirst/fallback/README.md

 ---------------

 1. Clone this project: git clone
-2. Install tomcat6 somewhere
+2. Install tomcat6 somewhere (you can use any modern servlet engine)
-3. cd fallback; echo "tomcat.dir=/path/to/tomcat6" > user.properties
+3. cd fallback; echo "engine.home=/path/to/tomcat6_or_7" > user.properties
 4. ant .eclipse

 The .eclipse target will generate a .project and .classpath file